top of page

 If impulse control is something your dog struggles with, I teach this skill, along with numerous other impulse control exercises (wait politely at open doors, don’t jump up to greet or to grab a favorite toy, behave calmly as person prepares you for a walk, wait politely as the crate door is opened, and more) in my “Fido Refined” training DVD.
 Here’s a link if you’d like to check it out.

 Virginia Dare is a certified dog trainer & behavior counselor with decades of experience.
-Her business offers live video consultations anywhere in the US for training and behavior help, matchmaking services, and pre- and post-arrival counseling for new puppies.
-She also provides in-home, private lessons and behavior consultations in northern Fairfield and Westchester counties, western New Haven county, Putnam and southern Dutchess counties.
+Her business provides in-home, private lessons and behavior consultations in Central Virginia, including Scottsville, southern parts of Charlottesville and Albemarle county, and nearby towns in Buckingham, Nelson, Fluvanna, and Cumberland counties.

 Please visit www.NorthStarCanines.com/services to learn more, or contact me at 804.784.0120